Please change your location to view this page.

 Charities deliver broad social benefits to Australian society across education, health care, social services, religious services, and internationally through emergency relief and development.
 The total revenue of the sector is $142.8 billion of which $10.5 billion is raised through charitable fundraising and bequests.
 Around 1 million Australians volunteers to support the work of charities in Australia.

-The 11 peak national bodies behind this policy launch are The Australia Council for the Arts, Australian Council for International Development, Community Council Australia, Public Fundraising Regulatory Authority, Governance Institute of Australia, Fundraising Institute Australia, Our Community, Volunteering Australia, Philanthropy Australia, National Roundtable of Nonprofit Organisations and Justice Connect.
+The ten peak national bodies behind this policy launch are Australian Council for International Development, Community Council Australia, Public Fundraising Regulatory Authority, Governance Institute of Australia, Fundraising Institute Australia, Our Community, Volunteering Australia, Philanthropy Australia, National Roundtable of Nonprofit Organisations and Justice Connect.